mlopstemplates/function_app/README.md

   1. Add personal access token in the application settings of the function app with the name **PAT_TOKEN**.

 #### Basic Requirements to use the Deploy to Azure button (Mandatory):
-  1. **Subscription**: You need to select a subscription plan to in order to deploy to Azure.
+  1. **Subscription**: You need to select a subscription plan in order to deploy to Azure.
 Get started today with a [free Azure account](https://azure.com/free/open-source)!
   2. **Resource Group**: You can either select an existing resource group or create a new one.
   3. **Pat Token**: You need to provide the personal access token.